hp77-creator/dotfiles/Readme.md

 <details>
 <summary><strong>Backstory</strong></summary>
-I got infatuated with vim and type of speed that it granted me and also the independence from the keyboard in the process.
+I fell in love with Vim and type of speed that it provides me and also the independence from the mouse in the process.
-But except in editor, I couldn't use my keyboard shortcuts that I learnt via Vim, I wanted to change that.
-I looked for it on internet and came across the beautiful community of [unixporn](www.reddit.com/r/unixporn), where different Linux users from across the globe share their desktop customizations and from there I got to know of [DistroTube(DT)](https://www.youtube.com/channel/UCVls1GmFKf6WlTraIb_IaJg), this guy had a lot of videos on window manager and configs and what not.
+But all of these were limited to just my editor or when I was writing code.
+I wanted a system where Vim like keybindings are everywhere.
+I dig up internet for that and came across the beautiful community of [Unixporn](www.reddit.com/r/unixporn), where different Linux users from across globe share their desktop customizations and from there I got to know of [DistroTube(DT)](https://www.youtube.com/channel/UCVls1GmFKf6WlTraIb_IaJg), this guy has a lot of videos on window manager and configs and what not.
-I looked different windows manager but only xmonad caught my eye because of its simplicity and Vim like keybindings and the rest is the history :laughing: .
+I looked functionalities of different windows manager but only Xmonad caught my eye because of its simplicity and Vim like keybindings and Here I am. :laughing: .
 </details>

-To enable these dotfiles for your system, you will have to either copy them inside your `.config` directory(for xmobar)
+To use these dotfiles for your system, you will have:
+- copy `xmobar` inside your `.config` directory(for xmobar)
+- copy `xmonad` in your `~` under directory name `.xmonad`

 or copy them inside your home directory.
 Below is the detailed procedure for each application.

 ### Bash

 ![Bash](images/bash.png)
 I use bash for my system because it is the default and I was not looking for any hi-fi customization for my shell.
 To implement customization for your shell and if your shell is also Bash.
-You can simply copy the content of this repo's `.bashrc` into your `.bashrc`.
+You can simply copy the content of this repo's `bashrc` into your `.bashrc`.

 ### Vim